SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 **(1)** [Nodejs](https://nodejs.org/en/download?ref=AiHiPUniversity.com "Nodejs Website")

-Lets check if you have it already
+Let us check if you have it already

 Open your terminal and run this command `node -v` if it return something like `v18.4.0` hurray you have nodejs installed and you can move to next tool.